Motor racing-F1 stewards dismiss Ferrari's penalty petition | Sports-Games

 Sainz was deemed "wholly to blame" for the first corner collision with Aston Martin's Fernando Alonso, who ended up third, at the final restart of the triple red-flagged race.
 The Ferrari driver, who was punished during the race without a hearing, said at the time it was the "most unfair penalty I've seen in my life".

-The four stewards upheld their original decision after a virtual meeting on Tuesday to consider whether to review the matter.
-Ferrari had needed to present a "significant and relevant new element" but, after considering telemetry data and witness statements, the officials decided the Italian team had failed to do so.

-"There is no significant and relevant new element which was unavailable to the parties seeking the review at the time of the decision concerned.
-The petition is therefore dismissed," they said.
-Sainz was deemed "wholly to blame" for the first corner collision with Aston Martin's Fernando Alonso, who ended up third, at the final restart of the triple red-flagged race.

-The Ferrari driver, who was punished during the race without a hearing, said at the time it was the "most unfair penalty I've seen in my life".
 The drop meant Ferrari, the sport's oldest and most successful team, drew a blank from the third round of the season after Charles Leclerc retired on the opening lap.
+"Very disappointed that the FIA did not grant us a right to review," Sainz said on

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)